Mary Riggs Cohen, PhD

 Dr. Lyman received her B.S. from Virginia Polytechnic Institute and State University.
 She then received her M.S. from Drexel University before earning her M.A. and Psy.D. in Clinical Psychology from La Salle University with a concentration in Child and Family.
 She completed her internship at the May Institute and her postdoctoral fellowship at the Lurie Center at Massachusetts General Hospital where her training focused intensely on the evaluation and treatment of individuals with ASD.

 Dr. Lyman has extensive training in the implementation and adaptation of Cognitive Behavioral Therapy (CBT) for individuals on the autism spectrum.
 She also received training and collaborated with the founder of Lego®-Based Therapy, Dr. Daniel Legoff, in promoting social competence in individuals with ASD.
 Dr. Lyman also serves as an Adjunct Professor at La Salle University in the clinical doctoral program.
-She is licensed in both Pennsylvania and Delaware.
+She is licensed in Pennsylvania, New Jersey, and Delaware.

 Bryan Peightal, MS